Trials related to the September 11 attacks

-This page lists trials related to the September 11, 2001, terrorist attacks.
+This page lists trials related to the September 11 attacks.

 Zacarias Moussaoui

 Zacarias Moussaoui was in jail in Minnesota when the September 11 attacks unfolded.
 On December 11, 2001, Moussaoui was indicted by a federal grand jury in United States District Court for the Eastern District of Virginia on six federal charges: conspiracy to commit acts of terrorism transcending national boundaries, conspiracy to commit aircraft piracy, conspiracy to destroy aircraft, conspiracy to use weapons of mass destruction, conspiracy to murder United States employees, and conspiracy to destroy property.
 The indictment of Zacarias Moussaoui named as unindicted co-conspirators Ramzi Bin al-Shibh and Mustafa al-Hawsawi, among others, for their role in the attack "to murder thousands of innocent people in New York, Virginia and Pennsylvania."

 On January 12, 2002, Moussaoui refused to enter any plea to the charges and so Judge Leonie Brinkema entered pleas of not guilty.
 A hearing was held on April 22, 2002, to determine his right to self-representation, for by then Moussaoui had declined the assistance of his court-appointed attorneys, and asked to defend himself.
 At another hearing on June 13, 2002, Brinkema deemed him competent to defend himself and allowed the case to move forward.
 However, Moussaoui later requested the occasional assistance of attorneys to help him with technical issues.

 Moussaoui admitted his involvement with al-Qaeda, but claimed he was not involved in the 9/11 attacks.
 Rather, he claimed that he was preparing for a separate attack.
 Khalid Sheikh Mohammed had earlier told investigators that Moussaoui met with him prior to September 11, but that he, Mohammed, chose not to use him.
 No evidence directly linking Moussaoui to the 9/11 attacks has yet been released.

 The trial highlighted a tension in the United States between the judiciary and national security.
 Moussaoui made requests for access to confidential documents and the right to call captive al-Qaeda members as witnesses, notably bin al-Shibh, Khalid Shaikh Mohammed, and Mustafa Ahmed al-Hawsawi.
 Both requests were claimed by prosecutors to be potential threats to national security.
 Brinkema denied the motion to access confidential documents, although Moussaoui was permitted to use several al-Qaeda prisoners as witnesses.

-Brinkema put the death penalty "off limits" on October 2, 2003, in reply to government defiance of her order to provide access to Moussaoui's witnesses.
+Brinkema put the death penalty "off limits " on October 2, 2003, in reply to government defiance of her order to provide access to Moussaoui's witnesses.
 The Fourth Circuit Court of Appeals reversed the Brinkema ruling, holding that the US government could use summaries of interviews/interrogations of these witnesses.
 On March 21, 2005, the United States Supreme Court, without comment, declined to hear Moussaoui's pre-trial appeal of the Fourth Circuit's decision, returning the case to Brinkema.